YuZhengM/scvmap-tutorial/docs/source/usage/download.rst

 ==== ==================== ====================================================================================================
 #    Column name          Description
 ==== ==================== ====================================================================================================
-1    None                 chromosome in the reference genome coordinate of the source cohort 2    None                 position of variant in the reference genome coordinate of the source cohort 3    None                 position of variant in the reference genome coordinate of the source cohort (Same as the second column)
+1    None                 chromosome in hg19/hg38 coordinates
-4    None                 rsID identifier
+2    None                 (start) position of variant in hg19/hg38 coordinates 3    None                 (end) position of variant in hg19/hg38 coordinates 4    None                 rsID identifier
 5    None                 posterior probability of association from fine-mapping (FINEMAP) 6    None                 abbreviation for the trait